Xilinx/Vitis_Model_Composer/Setting_Signal_Size/README.md

 ## Feeding four samples at a time to the block

 ### Setting the "Signal Size" property to 4
 If you feed four samples to this block, upon invocation of the block, the block produces four samples and the AI Engine kernel stalls on the second "readincr_v4" until the block gets invoked with another four samples.
-In this case you would normally set the output sample size to 4.
-And the block will produce a variable-size signal of maximum size four that will carry four samples at all time. (the variable-size signal is full).
+In this case, you would set the output sample size to 4.
+And the block will produce a variable-size signal of maximum size (four) that will carry four samples at all times. (the variable-size signal is full).

 ### Setting the "Signal Size" property to larger than 4
 If you set the signal size to a value larger than 4, for example 8, the output will be a variable size signal with maximum size of 8 samples that carries only 4 samples.
 While numerically these values will be the same as when you set the signal size to 4, displaying the signal say on a scope will not be ideal as the scope will plot the four samples and leave empty spaces for the other void samples.